progmaticltd/homebox/docs/installation.md

 ## Users list

-The file format should be self explanatory.
+The file format should be self-explanatory.
 The other piece of information you need to fill first is the user list.
 In its simplest form, you will have something like this:

 ``` yaml